During a tenancy: rights and responsibilities of tenants

 Change the terms of the lease

 The landlord then has 30 days to respond to your request.
-If the landlord does not answer within the 30 days, the lease will automatically go month-to-month.
+If the landlord doesn’t answer within the 30 days, the lease will automatically go month-to-month.

-If the lease is a fixed-term lease, you can only change the terms if the landlord agrees to do so.
+If there's a fixed-term lease, you can only change the terms if you and your landlord agree to do so.
 You should get this agreement in writing.

 Sublet or have someone take over the lease

-If you are planning to leave for a period of time and then return, you can choose to sublet the unit to someone else.
+If you’re planning to leave for a period of time and then return, you can choose to sublet the unit to someone else.
 A landlord needs a good reason not to let you sublet.
 The landlord can charge $75 to evaluate a subletter.

 If you don’t want to continue with the lease, you can ask the landlord for permission to assign any months remaining on the lease to a new person.
 The new person is then responsible for the lease and paying rent until the lease ends.